-CONFIDENTIALITY – PATIENT DATA
+Confidentiality of Patient Data

 Introduction

 This document sets out the arrangements in the practice for the confidentiality of patient data.
-The Practice complies with the Data Protection Act and GDPR regulations 2018
+The Practice complies with the Data Protection Act and GDPR regulations 2018.

 The Practice’s Responsibilities

 The practice will ensure that employees fully understand all their responsibilities regarding confidential data, by ensuring employees undertake Information Governance training and sign a written statement of the responsibilities they are undertaking towards the security of all data within the surgery.
 Competency will be assessed as an ongoing process and as part of the appraisal process.
 The practice will complete and submit the DSP Toolkit self-assessment on an annual basis.